KhushMG/discord-chatbot/README.md

 ﻿# Discord-Chatbot
 Languages used: Python
 - A simple Discord Bot which takes a user's input and replies accordingly.
 - Can be activated by a message in the form of <!message goes here>
+    - Note the ! at the beginning.